 MAKE A BOOKING

-SlimSpa is the oldest specialized slimming center for women in Dubai, and has been operating for over 18 years on the heart of Sheikh Zayed Road, in Al Attar Tower.
+SlimSpa is the oldest specialized slimming center for women in Dubai, and has been operating for over 18 years on the heart of Sheikh Zayed Road.

 We're proud to have been featured in publications such as OK!
 Middle East, InStyle, Connector and more over the years.

 At SlimSpa, we combine the highest standard of slimming technology (only UK & US machines) with qualified expertise to help all our clients get their desired results.

 To come in for a consultation, feel free to get in touch!